ianchen88/ianchen88.github.io/_pages/about.md

 <span style="color:blue">I have two PhD openings to work on ML and IoT Security and Privacy.
 Feel free to send me an email if you are interested in these exciting [projects](/research/) at UML!
 Refer to [this link](https://www.1point3acres.com/bbs/thread-799901-1-1.html) for more information.</span>

 <h2 id="News"> News</h2>
+* Our paper **FLARE: Defending Federated Learning against Model Poisoning Attacks via Latent Space Representations** is accepted by ACM ASIACCS 2022 (Acceptance ratio: 18.4%).
+The idea is to detect model poisoning attacks on federated learning by exploring the penultimate layer representations of neural network.
+(Feb.
+2022)
 * Our paper **MANDA: On Adversarial Example Detection for Network Intrusion Detection System** is accepted by IEEE TDSC.
 The idea is to detect adversarial example attacks by exploring the data space.
 (Feb.
 2022)
 * Ian is to serve on NSF Panel.
 (2022)
 * Our paper **FeCo: Boosting Intrusion Detection Capability in IoT Networks via Contrastive Learning** has been accepted by IEEE INFOCOM 2022 (Acceptance ratio: 225/1129=19.9%).
 The idea is to use contrastive learning to learn the representation of benign traffic.
 (Dec.
 2021)